Located at Torokina (Cape Torokina) on Bougainville, parallel to the Torokina

 A Marine-manned New Zealand ground control radar unit was set up, and reached

 operation about the time the airfield was completed.

-In conjunction with the Japanese counterattack, on March 8, 1944 Japanese artillery bombarded the airfield at Piva.
-During the early morning of March 9, 1944 Torokina Airfield was shelled, forcing aircraft to immediatly take off to avoid being damaged on the ground.
+On March 8, 1944 in conjunction with the Japanese counterattack against the American beachhead area around Torokina, Japanese Army artillery bombarded Piva Airfield.
+During the early morning of March 9, 1944 Torokina Airfield was shelled, forcing aircraft to immediately depart to avoid being damaged on the ground.

 John Williams of ACORN 13 adds: